1. Who can participate?

 4. where does the src take place?

 Each year, the SRC is hosted by a different university in the Netherlands or Flanders.
-Previous editions of the SRC are held at, for instance, Leiden University, Utrecht University, Amsterdam University College, Eindhoven University of Technology and Tilburg University.
-The SRC 2016 will take place at the Radboud University.
+The SRC 2019 will take place at the Utrecht University Hall on the Dom Square.
+Previous editions of the SRC were held at, for instance, Leiden University, Utrecht University, Amsterdam University College, Eindhoven University of Technology, Tilburg University, the Radboud University and University College Roosevelt.

 5. whose initiative is the src in the Netherlands and how did it start?

-The initiative comes from the Association of Dutch Universities, University College Roosevelt and the University of Maastricht.
+The initiative comes from the Association of Dutch Universities and the University College Roosevelt, and later on The Netherlands Association of Universities of Applied Sciences joined as well.
 The SRC originates from a conference on undergraduate research that was held in August 2009 in Middelburg.
-From that year, each SRC was hosted by a different university.
+From that year on, each SRC was hosted by a different university.
 Since 2015, the organisation of the SRC has been handed over to project bureau ScienceWorks.

 6. how can i participate?